General Electric: End Of The World As We Know It Arrives

 The true value of my article is derived from the prescient insights made in the comments section by Seeking Alpha members.
 Do you think General Electric shares are a buy or sell at present?
 Thank you in advance for your participation.

-Note: If you found this article interesting and would like to be notified of my next post, please click on the follow button below.
+Note: If you found this article interesting and would like to be notified of my next post, please click on the "Follow" button below.
 I would greatly appreciate it.

 Disclosure: I am/we are long GE.